The O'Grady Family

 Aghamarta Castle

-Standish lived at Aghamarta Castle in county Cork.
-On the property is the ruin of the original Aghamarta Castle, built in the twelvth century.
+Notes: Standish lived at Aghamarta Castle in county Cork.
+On the property is the ruin of the original Aghamarta Castle, built in the twelfth century.
 Carew Smith O'Grady bought the 869 acre property in 1824 for £1,200.
 The castle was in great disrepair, and the O'Grady's used stone from the castle in the construction of the present mansion.
-The O'Grady's sold the property in 1916, and it is now run as Thompson Farm Shop.
+The O'Grady's sold the property in 1916.

 Sources: